 Where the design community meets.

 Lead UX / Design at Bravo!
-Joined about 7 years ago via an invitation from Jason M.
+Joined over 7 years ago via an invitation from Jason M.

 I love Craft... by InVision.
 Kinda annoyed this announcement wasn't about that (c;

 "My current focus is to grow my community on Dribbble"

 IMO, your focus should be working on the relationships with current and past clients - these are your most valuable assets right now.